maxplush/final-proj/README.md

 ## Additional Features

 1. **Guard Rails for Malicious Questions**: I added an additional Groq LLM feature, Llama Guard 3, to detect malicious questions and ensure safe responses from the system.

+Add tests score and output
+also add venv creation